smolegz/tp/docs/DeveloperGuide.md

 For our AddressBook implementation, the `BK-Tree with Levenshtein Distance Algorithm` proved to be the optimal choice.
 Its memory usage and complexity of implementation outweighs its potential to extend code and efficiently handle misspelled or similar commands.
 This algorithm guarantees fast runtime performance and robustness in command parsing.

-#### \[Future Development\] Fuzzy Input with varying distance metric

-Currently, the MAX_DISTANCE for the distance metric is set to 1.
-To enhance user-experience and accommodate longer commands with potentially more misspellings, it would be advantageous to dynamically adjust the MAX_DISTANCE according to the length of the correct command string.
-This approach allows a more flexible and adaptable matching process, guaranteeing that the misspelling tolerance varies proportionately with command length.
-By dynamically adjusting the MAX_DISTANCE, longer and more complex input command like `addbystep` can be accurately identified.

 ### Sort feature